 It was the ending (snaps fingers).
 There were so many, but that was the end of the Sixties.
 The door was closed, the curtain dropped, and nothing and no one was ever the same.

-does film reflect our culture of paranoia now differently than it did
+How does film reflect our culture of paranoia now differently than it did in the Seventies?

 I think the virus of terrorism being unleashed not having a specific country.
 Avian flu, the two kind of blend into one kind of generalized fear that no place in the world is safe: gives rise to a lot of these supernatural, science-fiction stories about terrible dark forces.
 So we seek in a lot of ways supernatural explanations or refuge, you know, even the Harry Potter movies, you're dealing with some effort to recast the gloom into good and evil instead of just despair.